 You can access the Roar system (formerly known as ICDS-ACI) either by purchasing a Guaranteed Response Time (GReaT) allocation or by using the Open Queue.
 The Open Queue is a free, shared resource for all researchers, and GReaT allocations have varying prices (view rates).

-Want to try out the system before you decide which access model is right for you?
-Request a 30-day trial of Roar using the Try-ACI button on the right sidebar.
+Want to try out an allocation before you decide which access model is right for you?
+Request a 30-day trial of Roar using the “Trial Allocation” button on the right sidebar.

 Paid Allocation – Guaranteed Response Time